IGotYouBoo-Crew/T3A2-A/README.md

 **As a guest, I want to view IGYB events so that I can see if I would be interested in attending.**

 **As a guest, I want to create an account so that I can join the IGYB Community.**

+**As a guest, I want to contact the IGYB Crew, so that I can ask them questions directly.**

 <br>